astropy/astropy/docs/table/modify_table.rst

 =================

-The data values within a |Table| object can be modified in much the same manner as for NumPy structured arrays by accessing columns or rows of data and assigning values appropriately.
+The data values within a |Table| object can be modified in much the same manner as for `numpy` structured arrays by accessing columns or rows of data and assigning values appropriately.
 A key enhancement provided by the |Table| class is the ability to easily modify the structure of the table: one can add or remove columns, and add new rows of data.